Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH Theory

 \section{KH Theory}

-The classic example of the KH-instability is at the horizontal interface of two inmiscible and inviscid fluid layers with densities $\rho_1$ and $\rho_2$.
+The classic example of the KH-instability takes place at the horizontal interface of two inmiscible and inviscid fluid layers with densities $\rho_1$ and $\rho_2$.
 Assigning $v_1$ and $v_2$ as the corresponding flow velocities parallel to the interface, the instability develops when the relative velocity $\mid v_1 - v_2 \mid$ satisfies Lord Kelvin's condition \cite{LordKelvin}

-where the interface is characterized by its surface tension $\sigma$ and its restoring force $F$ which often is the gravitational force $F = g \mid \rho_2 - \rho_1 \mid$.
+where the interface is characterized by its surface tension $\sigma$ and its restoring force $F$ which often is the gravitational force $F = g (\rho_2 - \rho_1)$.
 The interface becomes unstable when the free energy of the perturbed interface drops below that of the flat surface and an interfacial capillary wave is formed with the wave vector